-Formal written protests shall not exceed fifteen (15) type-written pages and in all other respects shall comply with the formatting requirements for an appellate brief as set forth in the Florida Rules of Appellate Procedure.
+Formal written protests shall not exceed fifteen (15) type-written pages (including exhibits and attachments) and in all other respects shall comply with the formatting requirements for an appellate brief as set forth in the Florida Rules of Appellate Procedure.
 A written protest is considered received by the City when it is delivered to and received by the City Clerk or designee.
 The City Clerk shall time/date stamp all written protest immediately upon receipt.
 Delivery to and receipt by any other City employee or staff member shall not constitute receipt by the City of Delray Beach.
-Protests submitted via email do not meet the requirements of this section.
+Protests submitted via email do not meet the requirements of this Section.
+Protestors shall file their written protests with the City between the hours of 8:00 a.m. and 5:00 p.m.